OSH-2018/X-ccggw-2/donut/Erasure_code/README.md

 ##### *New In Next Version*

-- support more zip command
+- support more zip commands
-- fit parameters into real need
+- fit parameters into real needs
 - ...